 But this is a pattern within Bob Mueller's report, frankly.

-Um, you know, there's this whole discussion about the President's private lawyers and and Michael Cohen and what Michael Cohen said about the private lawyers and what they said.
+You know, there's this whole discussion about the president's private lawyers and Michael Cohen and what Michael Cohen said about the private lawyers and what they said.

-Yet, of course, Michael Cohen's not exactly a credible witness to say the question.
+Yet, of course, Michael Cohen's not exactly a credible witness to say the law.

-So there if there's any discrepancy, didn't m Michael Cohn's charges as I understood them, was lying on loan applications, tax issues that he had, lying before Congress.
+So if there's any discrepancy, didn't Michael Cohn's charges, as I understood them, was lying on loan applications, tax issues that he had, lying before Congress.

 And then he went back and testified another time, contradicting his first testimony.

-And I know that Congressman Jim Jordan, Congressman Mark Meadows have put forward a a potential criminal referral for more time that Michael Cohn may have lied to Congress.
+And I know that Congressman Jim Jordan and Congressman Mark Meadows have put forward a potential criminal referral for more time that Michael Cohen may have lied to Congress.

 And so how much weight do you put in the testimony of somebody that has admitted to doing this in the past in the recent past?

-And with the point of making it, whether it's a John Dowd conversation or the situation with with Michael Cohen, it's the same result, Sean.
+But the point that I'm making is whether it's a Jod Down conversation or the situation with Michael Cohen, it's the same results, Sean.

 It still made its way into this report in a very slanted and biased way.

-I think that uh any lawyer would see through it in a minute as well.
+I think that any lawyer would see through it in a minute as well.

 It shows you the scope and nature of which they were willing to go to create a narrative that just the facts did not support.